 Discovered at Eisai's Tsukuba Research Laboratories and developed in-house, Lenvima is an orally administered molecular targeted agent that selectively inhibits the activities of several different molecules including VEGFR, FGFR, RET, KIT and PDGFR.
-In particular, the agent simultaneously inhibits VEGFR, FGFR and also RET which are especially involved in tumor angiogenesis and proliferation of thyroid cancer.
-Furthermore, Lenvima has been confirmed through X-ray crystal structural analysis to demonstrate a new binding mode (Type V) to VEGFR2, and exhibits rapid and potent inhibition of kinase activity, according to kinetic analysis1.
-In a Phase III placebo controlled study (SELECT study), Lenvima demonstrated a statistically significant improvement in progression-free survival compared to placebo as well as response rate.
-The five most common Lenvima treatment-related adverse events of any grade were hypertension, diarrhea, fatigue or asthenia, decreased appetite, and weight loss.
-Lenvima was approved in the United States by the U.S. Food and Drug Administration (FDA) on February 13, 2015, based on the FDA's priority review system.
+In particular, the agent simultaneously inhibits VEGFR, FGFR and RET, which are especially involved in tumor angiogenesis and proliferation of thyroid cancer.
+Furthermore, Lenvima has been confirmed through X-ray co-crystal structural analysis to demonstrate a new binding mode (Type V) to VEGFR2, and exhibits rapid binding to the target molecule and potent inhibition of kinase activity, according to kinetic analysis2.